etlapa/crud-restful-spring-boot/README.md

 Step 3 - Adding JPA annotations and repository
 Step 4 - DataBase loading
-Step 5 - Adding the product controller (services exposure)
+Step 5 - Adding the product controller (services exposure) Step 6 - Catching exceptions.
+If the product ID is not found, a 500 error is return, but in the following exception is never handled:
+	java.util.NoSuchElementException: No value present
+	This an unchecked exception that can be customized by extending RuntimeException: ProductNotFoundException